 Communicating social and environmental impacts and activities with clarity and completeness.

-G-Star publishes commitments to manage its social and environmental impacts online.
+G-Star continues to publish its commitments to manage its social and environmental impacts online.
+The brand's strategy for managing its sustainability impacts cover all material impacts across the full product life cycle.
 These commitments are backed up by public policies such as G-Star’s Restricted Substance List, Manufacturing Restricted Substance List and Code of Conduct.
-G-Star provides case studies and a public narrative on its internal and supply chain sustainability activities and informs consumers of the sustainable material content of specific products at point of sale.
-The breadth of these activities is reflected in a level 1 score of 95%.
+The breadth of these activities is reflected in a level 1 score of 98%.